-The fund pays a lump sum for the net assets of the fund based on the net asset value calculated on the valuation date, up to a maximum of 2% p.a.
-The amount of the all-in fee is specified in the respective special section of the Sales Prospectus.
-The all-in fee is usually withdrawn from the fund at the end of the month.
-This fee is used in particular to pay for administration, fund management, distribution (if applicable) and the Depositary.

-In addition to the all-in fee, the following expenses may be charged to the fund:
+Costs and services received The respective sub-fund pays to the Management Company an all-in fee of up to 0.25% p.a. on the net assets of the fund based on the net asset value calculated on the valuation date.
+The amount of the all-in fee is specified in the special section of the Sales Prospectus.
+The all-in fee is usually withdrawn from the sub-fund at the end of the month.
+This all-in fee shall in particular serve as compensation for investment management, fund management, the distribution of the fund (if applicable) and the services of the In addition to the all-in fee, the following expenses may be charged to the sub-fund:

-- all taxes imposed on the assets of the fund and on the fund itself (in particular the taxe d'abonnement), as well as any taxes that may arise in connection with administrative and depositary costs; - costs incurred in connection with the acquisition and sale of assets; - extraordinary costs (e.g., litigation costs) incurred to protect the interests of the unitholders of the fund; the decision to cover these costs is made individually by the Management Company and must be reported separately in the annual report; - the cost of informing investors of the fund by durable medium, with the exception of the cost of information in the event of fund mergers and measures taken in connection with computation errors in the determination of the net asset value per unit, or in cases of investment limit violations.
+- all of the taxes charged to the assets of the fund and to the fund itself (especially the taxe d'abonnement), as well as any taxes that may arise in connection with administrative and custodial costs; - any costs that may arise in connection with the acquisition and disposal of assets; - extraordinary costs (e.g., court costs) incurred to protect the interests of the investors of the fund; the decision to cover these costs is made individually by the Management Company and must be reported separately in the annual report; - costs for providing information to the investors of the sub-fund by means of a durable medium, with the exception of the cost of information in the event of fund mergers and measures taken in connection with computation errors in the determination of the net asset value per unit, or in cases of investment limit violations.